underground-software/ILKD_course_materials/index.md

 * Patience, determination, and an ability to focus on a potentially frustrating task for sustained periods of time.

+* The ability to join a live video call with camera/microphone from that computer (i.e. the necessary equipment and a stable internet connection)

 ### Coursework Overview

 #### Coding Assignments